Quantum steering in a star network: Preliminary

 The set of the unnormalized states, $\left\{\tilde{\rho}^{(\mu)}_{a_{\mu}\vert x_{\mu}}\right\}$, is usually called an \emph{assemblage}.

-In 2007, Wiseman, Jones and Doherty formally defined quantum steering as the possibility of remotely generating ensembles that could not be produced by a \emph{local hidden state} (LHS) model~\cite{Wiseman1}.
+In 2007, Wiseman, Jones and Doherty formally defined quantum steering as the possibility of remotely generating ensembles that could not be produced by an LHS model~\cite{Wiseman1}.
 An LHS model refers to the case where a source sends a classical message $\xi_{\mu}$ to the $\mu$th Alice, and a corresponding quantum state $\rho^{(\mu)}_{\xi_{\mu}}$ to Bob.
-Given that the $\mu$th Alice decides to performs the measurement $x_{\mu}$, the variable $\xi_{\mu}$ instructs the output $a_{\mu}$ of Alice's apparatus with the probability $\mathfrak{p}^{(\mu)}\left(a_{\mu}\vert x_{\mu},\xi_{\mu}\right)$.
-The variable $\xi_{\mu}$ can also be interpreted as a local hidden variable (LHV) and chosen according to a probability distribution $\Omega^{(\mu)}(\xi_{\mu})$.
+Given that the $\mu$th Alice decides to perform the measurement $x_{\mu}$, the variable $\xi_{\mu}$ instructs the output $a_{\mu}$ of Alice's apparatus with the probability $\mathfrak{p}^{(\mu)}\left(a_{\mu}\vert x_{\mu},\xi_{\mu}\right)$.
+The variable $\xi_{\mu}$ can also be interpreted as an LHV and chosen according to a probability distribution $\Omega^{(\mu)}(\xi_{\mu})$.
 Bob does not have access to the classical variable $\xi_{\mu}$, and his final assemblage is composed by

 with the constraints